-Make your own Christmas Ornaments with Cricut Design Space designs and your Cricut Maker.
-You can use a variety of Cricut cutting materials to create unique DIY Christmas Ornaments with your Cricut Machine.
-I created a DIY Farmhouse Sign Ornament, a large Merry tree decoration, and three styles of 3D Christmas ornaments that you can make for your own tree!
-DIY Christmas Ornaments are easy holiday crafts that you can make with the Cricut Maker.
+Make your own Christmas Ornaments with your Cricut!
+You can use a variety of Cricut cutting materials to create unique DIY Christmas Ornaments.
+See how I made a DIY Farmhouse Sign Ornament, a large “Merry” script tree decoration, and three styles of 3D Christmas ornaments!

 To Make All of these DIY Christmas Ornaments just like I made them, you’ll need these Cricut Supplies:

 - –Iron On Vinyl, Black

 - -Ribbon (I bought this twine on Amazon)